baikho/drupal-redirect_regex/README.md

 # Redirect Regex Module

-This module extends Drupal's core redirect functionality to support regex pattern matching in addition to exact path matching using the core redirect entities.
+This module extends the [Redirect](https://www.drupal.org/project/redirect) module to support regex pattern matching in addition to exact path matching using the redirect entities.

 ## Installation